Severe Thunderstorm Warning issued for Iowa, Lafayette by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Iowa, Lafayette by NWS

-Effective: 2021-08-24 16:29:00 CDT Expires: 2021-08-24 16:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Iowa; Lafayette A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 445 PM CDT FOR WESTERN LAFAYETTE AND SOUTHWESTERN IOWA COUNTIES At 428 PM CDT, severe thunderstorms were located along a line extending from 6 miles northeast of Platteville to near Hazel Green, and are nearly stationary.
+Effective: 2021-08-24 16:18:00 CDT Expires: 2021-08-24 16:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Iowa; Lafayette The National Weather Service in Milwaukee/Sullivan has issued a * Severe Thunderstorm Warning for Western Lafayette County in south central Wisconsin Southwestern Iowa County in south central Wisconsin * Until 445 PM CDT. * At 417 PM CDT, severe thunderstorms were located along a line extending from 6 miles northeast of Platteville to near Hazel Green, moving east at 20 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
-SOURCE...Law enforcement.
-Fire Department in Hazel Green Reports gusts to 60 mph.
+SOURCE...Emergency management.
+Emergency Management reported a 60 mph gust in Dickeyville.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees.
-Locations impacted include Shullsburg, Belmont, Benton, New Diggings, Elk Grove, Platte Mounds and Lead Mine.
+Expect wind damage to roofs, siding, and trees. * Locations impacted include Shullsburg, Belmont, Benton, New Diggings, Elk Grove, Platte Mounds and Lead Mine.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0